 Non-resident directors

-Employers under AIS must declare the employment income information of all their employees, including non-resident directors.
+Employers must submit the employment income information of all their employees, including non-resident directors.
+However, you are not required to submit their information when the non-resident director receives director's fees only.

 Employees posted overseas

-Learn more about how to report income of employees posted overseas (under 'Working outside Singapore').
+Learn about reporting income of employees posted overseas (PDF, 86 KB) (under 'Working outside Singapore').

 Students on internship or traineeship